YanaKramareva/php-project-lvl4/README.md

 It allows you to create tasks, assign performers, change their statuses and put labels.
 Registration and authentication are required to work with the system.

-Purpose
+### Purpose
-The application was developed for learning the Laravel framework and PostgreSQL.
+The application was developed for learning the Laravel framework and PostgresSQL.
 Deployed using PaaS Heroku.

 ### Demo-link:
 https://hexlet-php-task-manager.herokuapp.com/